fbpx

 There are two direct ways to invest in a single premium plan:

-Option 1: Investing in a Single Premium Plan via SRS —Single Premium Retirement Plans
+Option 1: Investing in a Single Premium Retirement Plan via SRS

-Option 2: Investing in a Single Premium Plan via Cash (SGD & USD)
+Option 2: Investing in a Plan via Cash (SGD & USD)

 First of all, congratulations!
-You have optimized your CPF and SRS, and have some spare cash to invest in a Cash plan.
+You have optimized your CPF and SRS, and have some spare cash for investment in a cash-funded Single Premium Retirement Plan.

 I’ve written about this before, but it’s worth repeating: The CPF system is a good one.
 The returns are very competitive for the low risk there’s a variety of options to optimise it to make it work harder for you.